-If you have been arrested, charged, or cited for a driving crime, it is important that you understand the charges against you and what your legal rights are.
-Idaho criminal and traffic law can be complex.
+If you have been arrested, charged, or cited for reckless driving in Idaho, it is important that you understand the charges against you and what your legal rights are.
+Idaho criminal is complex.
 You should not try to take on the criminal justice system on your own.

 Reckless driving is defined as operating a motor vehicle carelessly, heedlessly, without due caution, or at a speed, or in a manner, as to endanger the public or property.

 Do not take a reckless driving charge lightly!
 Reckless driving is not a speeding ticket, it is a crime.